Winter weather alert in effect as snow, rain impact parts of area

 Snow, mixing with rain, has already started to break out on Absecon Island at 6:30 a.m.
 This will continue until it reaches its fullest extent of coverage around 10 a.m.
 Here is what you need to know.

-Press Meteorologist Joe Martucci will host a Facebook Live show Wednesday at 8 a.m. to discuss the upcoming coastal storm.
-An system called an…
+Press Meteorologist Joe Martucci will host a Facebook Live show Wednesday at 11 a.m. and 2 p.m. to discuss the upcoming coastal storm.
+An syst…

 Timing